At a Glance

 Groupon's rapid growth has made it one of the best-known companies on the web, but has also brought growing pains and questions about the long-term viability of its business model.

-Groupon offers goods and services across three primary categories: Groupon Goods (Goods), Local Deals (Local), and Groupon Getaways (Travel).
+Groupon generates about 55% of its revenue selling merchandise inventory directly to customers and 45% selling vouchers and cash-back offerings from third-party merchants through its online local marketplaces.
+The company offers goods and services across three primary categories: Groupon Goods (Goods), Local Deals (Local), and Groupon Getaways (Travel).

-Local includes offerings from local and national merchants, as well as local events.
-It comprise of multiple subcategories, including events and activities, beauty and spa, health and fitness, food and drink, home and garden and automotive.
-It also offer deals on concerts, sports, theater and other live entertainment events.
+Local includes offerings from local and national merchants.
+It comprises multiple subcategories, including events and activities, beauty and spa, health and fitness, food and drink, home and garden, and automotive.
+It also offers deals on concerts, sports, theater, and other live entertainment events.
+Groupon Local sales account for around 40% of total revenue.

-Through Travel, Groupon features travel offers at both discounted and market rates, including hotels, airfare and package deals, covering both domestic and international travel.
+Through its Travel segment (about 5%), Groupon features travel offers at both discounted and market rates, including hotels, airfare, and package deals, covering both domestic and international travel.

-Groupon has reduced its global footprint from 47 countries to 24 countries to focus its business on 15 core countries it believes have the greatest growth potential.
-North America is Groupon's largest market, accounting for about 70% of net sales.
-The EMEA region is its second largest market, generating some 25%.
+Headquartered in Chicago, Groupon has reduced its global footprint from more than 45 countries to 15 core countries it believes have the greatest growth potential.
+North America is Groupon's largest market, accounting for about 60% of net sales.
+International markets, primarily the EMEA region, account for the remaining 40%.

 Sales and Marketing